 Of course, the amount you spend will most likely be different, so as always, I encourage you to do your own math.
 Both cards actually pay me commission, so there isn’t any incentive to recommend one over the other.

 Chase Sapphire Preferred is good for the bonus, not as an everyday card when it comes to most middle-class families’ spending.
-Amex Everyday Preferred has a lousy sign-up bonus (note that some have reported receiving a targeted offer of 30,000 points sign-up bonus instead of the usual 15,000 points after going through CardMatch tool, an affiliate link), but is great for those who prefer to collect flexible points through everyday spending and only get few bonuses per year.
+Amex Everyday Preferred has a lousy sign-up bonus (note that some have reported receiving a targeted offer of 30,000 points sign-up bonus instead of the usual 15,000 points, but is great for those who prefer to collect flexible points through everyday spending and only get few bonuses per year.

 Readers, what do you think?
 Case closed?